Space90/docs/addons/batch-monitoring/index.md

 ---
 title: "Overview"
 addon: "Batch monitoring"
+description: >
-description: "The SeedStack batch monitoring function provides a Web user interface to monitor the execution of Spring Batch jobs.
+    The SeedStack batch monitoring function provides a Web user interface to monitor the execution of Spring Batch jobs.
     You can use it to inspect jobs, executions and steps.
-Execution statistics are provided."
+Execution statistics are provided.
 tags:
     - "batch"
     - "maven"